hanseljulio/LinkedListandNode/README.md

 The "Assassin" game uses all files except for MorePractice, which is a class reserved for practicing Generic Linked Lists.

-- Assassin.java - Data structure for name and skill level
+- Assassin.java - Data structure for name and skill level, also main file for Assassin game
 - Assassin.txt - Game file, contains names and skill level (Name, skill level)
 - AssassinManager - Handles the game, looks for the next potential victim and recaps the game
 - LinkedList.java - Linked List data structure with generics